pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 1-on-1 tuition in the field

-Optional walking and night safaris
+All activities: walking safaris, canoe safaris, boat safaris, night safaris

 ### **Not included in the expedition price**